pmndrs/postprocessing/README.md

  - Firefox ≥ 45
  - IE Edge ≥ 13

 [Semantic versioning](http://semver.org/) is used in this module to indicate whether an update introduces breaking changes.
-However, backwards-compatibility regarding ECMAScript versions is entirely neglected in favor of cleaner code and less build tasks.
+However, backwards-compatibility regarding ECMAScript versions is entirely neglected in favor of cleaner code and development convenience.

 ## Installation